Killercodes/Code-Demo-Tutorial/Tutorial/MSCRM Plugin Bible.md

-# MS Dynamics CRM Plug-ins
+# MS Dynamics CRM Plug-ins & Workflows

-# Overview
+# Plugin Overview
 We can use CRM 2011 Plug-ins to perform an action on create, on delete and update events of records.
 You also use the new transaction feature in Plug-ins to group operations on multiple entities and to roll back these operations as a group on failure.

 Plug-ins allows a CRM 2011 developer to execute custom code as part of an event pipeline provided by the CRM Application Framework.
 Plug-ins allow you to execute code when records are created, updated, deleted, assigned or have their state changed.